Overview of Banks in Belgium

-#9.
+#10.
 Key-trade Bank

-- Savings Account with an interest rate of 1.50% and 0.40% of fidelity premium
+- Savings account with an interest rate of 1.50% and 0.40% fidelity premium.

-#10.
+#11.
 Delen Private Bank

-The group’s general banking activities with focus on SME’s, Professionals and Self-employed fall under the affiliate Bank J. Van Breda & C. As of 2016, the Net Profit was around 80 million euros.
+The group’s general banking activities focused on SMEs, professionals, and self-employed fall under the affiliate Bank J. Van Breda & C. As of 2018, the net profit was around €1,186 million.